 There are a number of distinct fungous diseases of turf grasses, some of which at first may not be distinguished easily from each other.
 Certain of these diseases are prevalent during the summer months, while others appear during the fall, winter or early spring.
-Among the more common of these diseases are "brownpatch," "dollarspot," and "spotblight" appearing during the warmer weather, "snowmold," a winter and early spring disease; and "fairy ring" more or less in evidence throughout the year, especially in climates where the grass remains green during the winter months.
+Among the more common of these diseases are "brownpatch," "dollarspot," and "spotblight," appearing during the warmer weather; "snowmold," a winter and early spring disease; and "Fairy ring" more or less in evidence throughout the year, especially in climates where the grass remains green during the winter months.

 Brownpatch, or Large Brownpatch usually is evidenced by rather distinctly marked brown areas varying in diameter from one or two inches to three or more feet.
 Brownpatch is caused by a strain of the potato Rhizoctonia fungus.
-The fungus lives in the soil and, during warm humid periods or mild, rainy weather, such as that prevalent in western Oregon during the winter months, may attack the grass above the ground, killing the leaves and causing brown, unsightly spots.
+The fungus lives in the soil and, during warm, humid periods or mild, rainy weather may attack the grass above the ground, killing the leaves and causing brown, unsightly spots.

 Dollarspot, or Small Brownpatch is similar to brown patch except that the spots usually are much smaller.
 Sometimes the spots are so numerous that they merge, thus producing larger, irregular areas of dead turf.
 Dollarspot is caused by another species of the Rhizoctonia fungus.
-Sometimes the name "small brownpatch" is used to distinguish it from the large "brownpatch."

-Spetblight in some stages may be confused with brownpatch.
+Spotblight in some stages may be confused with brownpatch.
 In the early morning it appears as a dark circular spot with a cottony growth of the fungus intertwined with the grass blades.
 During the day the dead grass dries out and turns a reddish-brown color.
 The spots seldom reach more than two inches in diameter, but may occur in groups, which appear more or less in streaks.
-Spotblight is caused by one of the damping-off fungi (Pythium).
+Spotblight is caused by a fungus related to one of the damping-off fungi (Pythium).

 Snowmold is so named because it usually occurs when snow is present or as it melts.
-It also may occur at any time during fall, winter or spring in the absence of snow, especially if there has been a snowfall earlier in the autumn.
+It also may occur at any time during fall, winter or spring in the absence of snow, especially if there has been a snowfall earlier in the autumn, or following prolonged spells of frosty weather.
 Snowmold is recognized first as a cobwebby growth of fungus threads over patches of turf.
-It finally results in irregular areas of grayish dead turf.
+It finally results in irregular or circular areas of grayish dead turf.
 In very late stages it may resemble brownpatch.
 The fungus which causes snowmold is related to some of the soil fungi which cause potato wilt and tuber rots (Fusarium).

 Fairy Ring is due to fungi of the mushroom, toadstool, and puffball types.
 At certain seasons of the year these mushrooms appear in distinct rings in grassy plots.
 The grass immediately outside the ring is likely to be stimulated and become dark green, while just inside the ring of mushrooms there may be a zone of dead grass.
 As the ring increases year by year, wild grasses and weeds may grow inside the dead zone and become quite rank and green.
 Thus at seasons when no mushrooms are in evidence, the fairy rings still may be noticed as areas of rank green grass and of dead grass or bare ground.
-The mycelium (roots) of the fungi lives in the soil perennially.
+The mycelia (roots) of the fairy ring fungi live in the soil perennially.